 First things first, you’ll need to go to the Admin Panel and enable public sharing.
 In the future, you’ll see dashboards and questions you’ve shared listed here, and you’ll be able to revoke any public links that you no longer want to be used.

-Next, exit the Admin Panel and go to the dashboard or question that you want to share, then click on the
+Next, exit the Admin Panel and go to question that you want to share, then click on the

-Sharing and Embedding icon in the top-right of the screen (it looks like a box with an arrow pointing up).
-Then click on the toggle to enable public sharing for this dashboard or question.
+Sharing and Embedding icon in the bottom-right of the screen (it looks like an arrow pointing up and to the right).
+Then click on the toggle to enable public sharing for this question.

 Now just copy and share the public link URL with whomever you please.
 If you want to embed your dashboard or question in a simple web page or blog post, then copy and paste the iframe snippet to your destination of choice.